How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Login to Kali

-After installing Kali Linux on VMware Workstation, you need to install the drivers for the guest system and install VMware Tools to use full-screen resolution, Shared Folder, or USB devices.
+You need to install the drivers for the guest system.
+So you should be able to use full-screen resolution, Shared Folder, or USB devices.
+That’s why you need to install VMware Tools on your virtual system.

 Step 1